ktorio/ktor-documentation/topics/create-client.md

 <excerpt>Learn how to create and configure the Ktor client.</excerpt>

-To instantiate the client, create the [HttpClient](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client/-http-client/index.html) class instance and pass an engine as a parameter:
+After adding the [client dependencies](client-dependencies.md), you can instantiate the client by creating the [HttpClient](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client/-http-client/index.html) class instance and passing an [engine](http-client_engines.md) as a parameter:

 ```kotlin
 ```